luluoliv/to-do-list/README.md

 To clone this repository and run the application on your local machine, follow these steps:

-1 - Clone this repository to your local machine using ´´´git clone https://github.com/luluoliv/to-do-list.git´´´.
+1 - Clone this repository to your local machine using ```git clone https://github.com/luluoliv/to-do-list.git```.
 2 - Open the index.html file in your web browser. </br>
 3 - Start using the To-Do List application.